slowernews/wisdom-tldr/README.md

 > *'Everyone you will ever meet knows something you don't.' -- Bill Nye*

-HOWEVER, live in accordance with your nature.
+HOWEVER... live in accordance with your nature.
 If you try to be something you're not, you end up being nothing.

 > *'If something is holding you back, recognize it and fix it, but you don’t have to be great at everything.
 You weren’t made to spend 10 hours a day staring at a screen in a cubicle arguing over email.
 If you do this your body will fall apart.
 As your body falls apart so will your brain.
 As your brain goes so does your chances of success or happiness.' -- Allen Tucker*